restberry/restberry/README.md

 [![NPM](https://nodei.co/npm/restberry.png?downloads=true)](https://nodei.co/npm/restberry/)

+> Restberry doesn't replace Express, it compliments Express and other Web Application Frameworks!

 Framework for setting up RESTful APIs.
 Define your models and setup CRUD API calls without needing to write any code (see [Usage](#usage)).
 All API calls will handle and identify issues and throw necessary HTTP responses and easy to debug error